Couple Takes Action on Climate Change, Resilient Lands with OCF

 As they have developed new connections within the OCF community, they’ve also looked for opportunities to amplify their impact through the foundation.
 A new area of interest to Eric and Michele is impact investing—supporting projects that generate positive social and environmental impact alongside a financial return.
 This year they’re participating in the Oregon Impact Fund, which lends to nonprofit organizations and for-profit social ventures supporting homelessness and housing, economic and community vitality, health and well-being, education, and natural resources.
 They’re eager to lend their support to capital-intensive forest resiliency projects that make a difference on a large scale.

-In addition, they will use their advised fund this year to support the Pacific Northwest Resilient Landscapes Initiative.
-The initiative has identified 21 land trust projects across Oregon, Washington and Idaho and will help to conserve all of these climate-resilient lands—nearly 30,000 acres—while making transformative investments in the region’s land trusts and the communities they serve.
+In addition, in 2021 they used their advised fund to support the Pacific Northwest Resilient Landscapes Initiative.
+The initiative identified 21 land trust projects across Oregon, Washington and Idaho and helped to conserve all of these climate-resilient lands—nearly 30,000 acres—while making transformative investments in the region’s land trusts and the communities they serve.

 “I think it’s terrific that OCF is so much more active in the environment.
 Because OCF is so large, with all of the different donors, it can make a bigger impact than we could alone,” Michele says.
 “OCF has been a fantastic partner.
 The staff—Carlos Garcia, Anne George, Jennifer Curry and other folks— have been so generous with their time and helping to educate us.
 Their knowledge—their connections—I find really valuable.”